cockroachdb/docs/v20.1/admin-ui-cluster-overview-page.md

 Nodes | Nodes are grouped by locality and displayed with their address.
 Click the address to view node statistics.
 Hover over a row and click **Logs** to see the node's log ([requires `admin` privileges](admin-ui-overview.html#admin-ui-access) on secure clusters).
 Uptime | Amount of time the node has been running.
 Replicas | Number of replicas on the node or in the locality.
-Capacity Usage | Disk space used by CockroachDB data as a percentage of the usable capacity on the node or in the locality.
+Capacity Usage | Percentage of usable disk space occupied by CockroachDB data on the node or in the locality.
+See [Capacity metrics](#capacity-metrics).
 Memory Usage | Memory used by CockroachDB as a percentage of the total memory on the node or in the locality.
 CPUs | Number of vCPUs on the machine.
 Version | Build tag of the CockroachDB version installed on the node.